Fundamental ways of building an effective 5G Network Planning

 - Enhanced Mobile Broadband (eMBB): 5G will make smartphones more efficient.
 It will also help provide better immersive experiences, including VR and AR, with fast and uniform data rates, lower latency, and lesser cost per bit.
 This calls for an improved mobile broadband.

-- Ultra Reliable Low Latency Communications (URLLC) : With 5G networks, new services that are greatly dependent on high reliability and low latency, such as remote controls of critical infrastructure vehicles and medical procedures, will also be possible.
+- Ultra Reliable Low Latency Communications (URLLC) : With a 5G network planning, new services that are greatly dependent on high reliability and low latency, such as remote controls of critical infrastructure vehicles and medical procedures, will also be possible.

 - Massive machine type communications (mMTC): 5G can efficiently handle several embedded sensors.
 It can scale down data rates, power, and mobility to provide a better low-cost solution to various products.